3 R’s of Habit Building: Rewire Your Brain To Form New Habits

-But our willpower comes in limited supply — it can’t always save us from repeating a bad habit.
-And when it fails, we often feel guilty and ashamed.
+First, willpower comes in limited supply.
+It can’t always save us from repeating a bad habit.
+And second, motivation doesn’t last as we go through life’s different phases.

 How Are Habits Formed In The Brain?